ANISH-SR/demo-repo2/README.md

 ## Local Development

 1. Open index.html in your browser.
-2. I have done succesful changes in the Practise repo.\
+2. I have done successful changes in the Practise repo.\